chennielee/2024KICS-Satellite-Downlink-Source-Code/README.md

 - **AoI / Queue Dispersion** are “behavioral” metrics that make the learned policy easier to justify than return alone.
 - **Energy** is reported as a proxy via average battery level (normalized).

-> Replace the numbers above with your measured values from `eval_only.py` outputs to keep the README fully honest and reproducible.

 ---